kaunel85/ong-bylaws/bylaws.md

 Phi Delta Theta Fraternity  - Ontario Gamma Bylaws
 ==========================================================================

-###### Amended January 2018
+###### Amended August 2018

 Preamble
 --------
-We, the Members of Ontario Gamma Chapter, having accepted the Bond of the Phi Delta Theta, recognizing it as a basis of union, and as a chapter in good standing do ordain and establish the following bylaws to be utilized and enforced in the basic operation of the Ontario Gamma Chapter:
+We, the Members of Ontario Gamma Chapter, having accepted the Bond of the Phi Delta Theta, recognizing it as a basis of union, and as a chapter in good standing do ordain and establish the following bylaws to be utilized and enforced in the basic operation of the Ontario Gamma Chapter.

 Table of Contents
 -----------------